 International students face unique challenges as well as opportunities, while pursuing their academic and co-curricular goals at Washington and Lee University.
 To enhance their educational experience, the university offers a variety of support services, including advising on student visa regulations, international student orientation, assistance with obtaining employment authorization, tax filing, and general assistance with navigating unfamiliar bureaucratic systems and adjustment to student life.
 The Center for International Education works closely with the Division of Student Affairs and student organizations to provide a wide range of extra-curricular activities, which support the diverse interests of international students.

-Dedicated in October 2003, the John W. Elrod University Commons serves as the campus “living room.”
-Elrod Commons houses the Marketplace dining area, as well as the Café ‘77/Emporium.
+Dedicated in October 2003, the John W. Elrod University Commons houses the Marketplace dining area, as well as the Café ‘77/Emporium.
 It is also home to the University Store, which offers trade books, textbooks, clothes, and supplies, and to Stackhouse Theater that serves as an auditorium.
-The Student Affairs offices, the Class of 1994 Center for Inclusion and Engagement, the undergraduate Career and Professional Development office, the Executive Committee offices and meeting room, Dining Administration offices, and the University radio station WLUR 91.5 FM are also located here.
-Elrod Commons has a variety of meeting rooms, lounges, and recreational spaces.
+The Student Affairs offices, the Class of 1994 Center for Inclusion and Engagement, the undergraduate Career and Professional Development office, the Executive Committee offices and meeting room, the Hearing Advisors Office, Dining Administration offices, and the University radio station WLUR 91.5 FM are also located here.
+Elrod Commons has a variety of meeting rooms and lounges.

 Athletics and Recreational Facilities

 Washington and Lee boasts some of the finest athletics facilities for any NCAA Division III school, highlighted by several projects completed within recent years.

 The Duchossois Athletic and Recreation Center, which is connected to a newly renovated Doremus Gymnasium, was fully rebuilt and opened in August 2020.
 The renovated facility features a new recreation gymnasium, expanded fitness center, expanded Athletic Training Clinic, a full-sized wrestling room, indoor golf putting and driving practice rooms, four squash courts, three racquetball courts, separate faculty and staff, general and visiting locker rooms, a Hall of Fame room, and a conference room.

 The Natatorium is located near the Law School and upper-division housing and includes a “fast” 25-yard by 39-meter pool with all-deep racing course, mechanical systems for a clean, healthy, and safe swimming experience, and great spaces for spectators, locker rooms, offices, and training.